Goutte/blog.antoine.goutenoir.com/source/_posts/2014-02-01-python-tips-for-scientists.markdown

 ```

 The modern python always returns the expected result on a regular `/` division,
-and requires you to explicitly use `//` for euclidian division.
+and you can still explicitly use `//` for euclidian division.

 {% blockquote %}
 Explicit is better than implicit.